 In many cases, mild hives won't need treatment and will go away on their own.
 If a definite trigger is found, avoiding it is part of the treatment.
 If the hives feel itchy, the doctor may recommend an antihistamine medicine to block the release of histamine in the bloodstream and prevent breakouts.

-For chronic hives, the doctor may suggest a non-sedating (non-drowsy) prescription or over-the-counter antihistamine to be taken every day.
-Not everyone responds to the same medicines, though, so it's important to work with the doctor to find the right one for your child.
+For chronic hives, the doctor may suggest that you take a non-sedating (non-drowsy) prescription or over-the-counter antihistamine every day.
+Not everyone responds to the same medicines, though, so it's important to work with the doctor to find the right one for you.